Atari, Inc. (formerly GT Interactive): Recharged series and new hardware

 With a renewed focus of its parent company, led by Wade Rosen, on Atari's retro library and IPs, in 2022 Atari released Kombinera, the first original IP title that Atari produced in many years.
 It is a puzzle-platformer, developed by Graphite Lab, and a game that fits into the "Atari gameplay motif" as part of the corporate strategy.
 2023 saw the release of Mr. Run and Jump on consoles and computers, as well as a remake of Haunted House, developed by Orbit Studio.
 Atari have also been releasing remakes of classics under the Atari Recharged series since 2021.

-On April 20, 2023, Atari re-purchased select titles that had previously been sold to Tommo and Billionsoft, including the GT Interactive brand.
+In March 2023, Atari Game Pool was launched on Republic's Fig. On April 20, 2023, Atari re-purchased select titles that had previously been sold to Tommo and Billionsoft, including the GT Interactive brand.

 At CES 2023, Atari partnered with My Arcade who produced three dedicated consoles under license with built-in Atari classics: the Atari Gamestation Plus, Pocket Player, and Micro Player.
 In August 2023, Atari announced the 2600+ console, a product developed by Atari, Inc. and separate from the VCS and Flashback series.
 In March 2024, Atari announced that it would bring its Atari Recharged series to arcades, which would be the first Atari arcade game since 1999's San Francisco Rush 2049.
 Another recreated hardware, Atari 7800+, was announced in August 2024, alongside Atari reissusing cartridges of old titles.
 Yars Rising was released in September 2024.